Apples to Apples, Dogs to Wolves

 Differences Between Wolves and Dogs

 Physically, wolves and dogs today appear as almost different species if we think about the diversity in dogs we see when taking a look at the over 300 breeds of dogs.
-However, some breeds of dogs have conserved a much wolf like characteristic.
-The malamute and husky breeds for instance closely resemble the wolf in appearance.
+However, some breeds of dogs have conserved a much wolf-like characteristic.
+The malamute and husky breeds, for instance, closely resemble the wolf in appearance.

-Wolves also rarely bark, whereas dogs have made of barking an important mean of communication with other dogs and humans.
+Wolves also rarely bark, whereas dogs have made barking an important form of communication with other dogs and humans.
 Dogs were also selectively bred for their barking, a quality treasured back in times when livestock had to be protected from potential thieves and predators.
-Wolves however appear to howl more than dogs.
+Wolves, however, appear to howl more than dogs.

 Similarities Between Wolves and Dogs

 Do dogs look like wolves?
 Other than several dog breeds that look like wolves, most dogs do not look like wolves at all!
 Despite the thousands of years that separate one species from the other, dogs still conserve many characteristics of wolves.
 Dogs still share many physical similarities with the wolf, even though these are more striking in breeds that look like wolves such as Siberian Huskies and Malamutes.
-These two breeds of dogs indeed are preferred to cross with wolves to give birth to ''wolf hybrids''.
+These two breeds of dogs indeed are preferred to cross with wolves to give birth to "wolf hybrids."